 Dealer Online (DOL)

-DOL is an online system that allows accredited motor dealer staff to perform registration transactions for the dealership and for customers, without attending a registry or Service NSW service centre.
+DOL is an online system that allows authorised participants to perform registration transactions for the dealership and for customers, without attending Service NSW.

 Transactions available through DOL include:

-- establishing registration for new and second-hand vehicles
+- Establishing registration for new and second-hand light vehicles and trailers

 - lodging a Notice of Disposal